broadwayinc/skapi-tutorial/README.md

 Welcome to the complete tutorial project for Skapi.

+The tutorial features a web application that provides:
+  - Full authentication system
+  - Realtime chat
+  - Upload posts, and comment
-The tutorial features a web application that allows users to chat, upload posts, and comment, and even provide an AI image generating service via 3rd party API service.
+  - Use an AI image generating service via 3rd party API service.

-This tutorial focuses on demonstrating the use of Skapi to build a full-fledged application.
+The tutorial is designed to help you understand how to build a full-fledged application using Skapi.

 The emphasis is on functionality over aesthetics.